 We then go to the island’ other Jewish village, the much larger, Hara Kabira.
 Home to approximately one thousand Jews, there are twelve synagogues still operating, a yeshiva, a girl’s school, a communal oven and youthful, vibrant community.
 We will have the opportunity to speak with representatives of the community and have a walking tour through Hara Kabira.

 Your island tour eventually brings you to Houmt Souk, Jerba’s main market town which is Mediterranean in feel, small in scale and a great place for those who had been waiting to go shopping.
 Many of the jewelers in Houmt Souk are from the Jewish village of Hara Kabira.
 The remainder of the afternoon is unstructured.
 Take your time to shop and enjoy any one of the numerous cafes and restaurants, all of which are in a relatively small walking area.
 A shuttle will be arranged to return you to your hotel, or, you can easily take a taxi.
 Dinner and overnight in Jerba.
 (B, D)

 Morning return flight back to Tunis.
 We will have the opportunity to meet with a member of the government to discuss aspects of Tunisia’s foreign policy, including its policies regarding Israel.

-We will then have a walking tour of the medina, the historic heart of Tunis, where the origins date to the 7th century.
+We will then drive to the historic heart of Tunis and have a walking tour of the medina, where the origins date to the 7th century.
 There are many shops and alleyways that you will see as we walk with your guide.
 You may then continue on your own exploring, stay with your guide and/or walk back to our hotel…a restored mansion within the Kasbah.